Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All basketball courts at all park sites.

-Playgrounds at all parks except Garvey Ranch, Sierra Vista, George Elder and Barnes Park during regular park hours and with restrictions.
+Playgrounds at all parks will be closed until further notice with the exception of Garvey Ranch, Sierra Vista, George Elder and Barnes Parks during regular park hours.

 The City will continue to assess the situation and may make additional changes as needed.